-The summer lineup for this inaugural season of the Levitt Pavilion in Dayton kicks off next week.
+The summer lineup for this inaugural season of the Levitt Pavilion in Dayton kicks off today!

 The Pavilion will offer 34 free concerts Aug.
 9 through Oct.
 7 by a list of musicians known locally, nationally and internationally playing a range of music that includes jazz, rock, blues, folk, R&B, country, pop, world and children’s music.

 >>GUIDE: Everything you need to know about opening week at Levitt Pavilion

 There will be 50 concert the summer of 2019.